Chapel of Dzordzor: Relocation

-The church was relocated in 1987-1988 following the decision to build a dam on the Zangmar river, to avoid being inundated in the dam reservoir.
-The church was dismantled with the help of experts from Armenia, each stone and brick being assigned a number, and then rebuilt in a period of 25 days at a nearby location 600 meters away and 110 meters taller than the original site.
+The church was relocated in 1987–1988 following the decision to build a dam on the Zangmar river, to avoid being inundated in the dam reservoir.
+The church was dismantled with the help of experts from Armenia, each stone and brick being assigned a number, and then rebuilt in a period of 25 days at a nearby location 600 meters away and 110 meters higher than the original site.